 He reached for it with his empty hand.
 I shook my head and grabbed its handle again with both hands and held it in front of me and walked forward as best I could.
 My shoulders were hurting a little and all the top parts of my body stung from the cold, but I moved forward.
 Dad chuckled but he let me do it, and I knew he was walking extra slow so he didn’t leave me behind.
 Mom was way in front of us now and going up this walking part.
 It was weird.
 It went up but it didn’t have steps.

 When dad and I got to it we started walking up too.
 It felt like I was going to fall over backwards so I had to lean forward a little as I walked.
 I felt dad’s hand just behind my shoulders.
-We seemed to walk up forever until we went into a building with no doors that was one long giant room with a top part way up high that looked like a roof rather than a ceiling.
-Mom and David were way ahead of us now, and we followed them and my shoulders and hands were hurting even more, though my face was feeling warm now instead of cold.
+We seemed to walk up forever until we went into a building with no doors that was one long giant room with a top part way up high that looked like a roof but from the inside.
+Mom and David were way ahead of us now, and we followed them.
+My shoulders and hands were hurting even more, though my face was feeling warm now instead of cold.
 We went through another part with just a top part but no walls at all.
-I looked over the side and realized it was a bridge with train tracks going under it.
-Finally we entered an even bigger building that had a roof that was so far up it made me dizzy to even look up at it.
+I looked over the side and saw it was a bridge with train tracks going under it.
+Finally we went into an even bigger building that had a roof that was so far up it made me dizzy to even look up at it.
 Mom was sitting in a big brown seat thing, that looked like a bunch of square chairs all stuck together.
 David was on her lap, and she waved at us.
-I suddenly felt really tired and could barely carry the traincase to where mom sat.
+I felt really tired and could barely carry the traincase to where mom sat.

 “Oh my god sweety, you carried it all this way?” she said, with her big smile and round blue eyes, “Good for you!”
 She patted the seat thing next to her.
 “Sit young man, you must be exhausted.”

-I had heard that ‘exhausted’ word before and I figured it meant really tired, which I was.
+I had heard that “exhausted” word before and I figured it meant really tired, which I was.
 I put the case on the floor by her feet and sat in the seat and it was soft and made a squeaking noise.
 I looked all round the giant room.
-It was filled with other big brown chairs stuck together and there were a few grown ups here and there sitting in them.
-I only say one other kid like me, curled up in a chair with eyes closed.
+It was filled with other big brown chairs stuck together and there were grownups sitting in a bunch of them.
+I only saw one other kid like me, curled up in a chair with eyes closed.
 Around the sides of the room were places that looked like those places where you could get things to eat or books or those new paper things to read.
 The ones with grown ups standing next to them were all lit up, but the others, without grown ups, were not.

 I was still in the soft seat, but it felt different.
 It had no side things to put your arms on.
 My head was resting on the top part of my mom’s leg which felt warm.
 I didn’t have an army gun anymore.
 I tried to open my eyes but they wanted to be closed.